11BelowStudio/ce888/README.md

 other dependencies for you, so you don't need to worry about doing that.

 Alternatively, if you want the raw LaTeX files, please go to project/assignment1_report/

+If you're here for assignment 2, the assignment 2 notebooks are in /project/assignment2/, and the report for that (along with the LaTeX files) are in /project/ass2report/